Quansight-Labs/quansight-labs-site/posts/2021/07/moving-scipy-to-meson.md

 ## Some key Meson design principles

-Meson is a well-designed build systems, and both the docs and a number of talks by Meson devs on YouTube do a great job at explaining that design.
+Meson is a well-designed build system, and both the [docs](https://mesonbuild.com/) and [a number of talks by Meson devs on YouTube](https://mesonbuild.com/Videos.html) do a great job at explaining that design.
 So I won't try and give a full picture here.
 However, there are a few things that are particularly important and would have helped me to fully grasp when I started on this project.
 So let's have a look at those.

 *Builds must be out-of-tree.* Meson will not allow building inside your existing source tree - and that includes code generation.
 There are good reasons for